Midsommer White Paper

 A Call to Action:

 Midsommer is more than just a company; it's a movement to reclaim the human element in mental healthcare.
 We invite other practitioners, organizations, and entrepreneurs to join us in this mission.
-By embracing the principles of people-first care, organizational effectiveness, and the Midsommer Method, we can collectively transform the landscape of mental healthcare and create a world where both clinicians and clients thrive.
+By embracing the principles of people-first care, organizational effectiveness rooted in psychology, and the Midsommer Method, we can collectively transform the landscape of mental healthcare and create a world where both clinicians and clients thrive.

 Conclusion:

 Midsommer is a testament to the power of combining clinical expertise with organizational psychology principles.
-We believe that by creating a supportive and empowering environment for clinicians, we can ensure that clients receive the highest quality care.
-Our goal is not just to build a successful company, but to inspire a movement that will reshape the future of mental healthcare.
+We believe that by rooting firms in organizational psychology and creating a supportive environment for self-managing teams, we can ensure clients receive the highest quality care.
+Our goal is not just to build a successful company, but to inspire a movement that reshapes mental healthcare.
 After years of organizational and psychotherapeutic work, we’ve developed a micro and macro lens on the industry.
-Our hope is that ethical, aspirational psychotherapists repeat our method, as we aim to lead the charge in using best practices of organizational theory while prioritizing quality care over anything else—if replicated, this will support more clients and clinicians in their healing journeys.
+Our hope is that ethical, aspirational psychotherapists replicate our method, as we lead in applying organizational psychology best practices while prioritizing quality care above all—if replicated, this will support more clients and clinicians in their healing journeys.
 We invite you to join us in this mission.
-We believe that by working together, we can counteract the encroaching influence of VC and PE firms, restoring the human-centered approach that is essential to effective mental healthcare.
-We believe that by prioritizing people, fostering collaboration, and adhering to our core principles, we can create a lasting positive impact on the mental healthcare landscape, ensuring a brighter future for both clinicians and the individuals they serve.
+We believe that by working together, we can counteract the encroaching influence of VC and PE firms, restoring a human-centered approach essential to effective mental healthcare.
+By prioritizing people, fostering collaboration through self-managing teams, and adhering to our core principles, we can create a lasting positive impact on the mental healthcare landscape, ensuring a brighter future for both clinicians and the individuals they serve.

 Spencer R. Potesta & Taylor Newendorp